jekil/awesome-hacking/_pages/index.rst

 Reporting
 ---------

+- `Cartography <https://github.com/lyft/cartography>`_ - A Python tool that consolidates infrastructure assets and the relationships between them in an intuitive graph view powered by a Neo4j database.
 - `DefectDojo <https://github.com/DefectDojo/django-DefectDojo>`_ - An open-source application vulnerability correlation and security orchestration tool.
 - `Dradis <https://dradisframework.com/ce/>`_ - Colllaboration and reporting for IT Security teams.
 - `Faraday <http://www.faradaysec.com>`_ - Collaborative Penetration Test and Vulnerability Management Platform.